 Where a case is referred to the Fitness to Practise Procedures, the Executive Pro-Vice-Chancellor shall determine, or shall ask a senior member of academic or clinical staff to consider, whether there is a valid case to be investigated.
 If a valid case is considered to have been made, the Executive Pro-Vice-Chancellor shall appoint a senior member of academic or clinical staff as an Investigating Officer to conduct a formal investigation.
 Where there are concerns about a student's suitability for professional practice on grounds of health, the Executive Pro-Vice-Chancellor may require the student to be assessed by the University's Occupational Health Physician.
-At the end of the formal investigation, the Investigating Officer may conclude:

-- That there is no case to be taken forward, in which case the student will be informed that no further action will be taken - (ii) That there is a case for matters to be dealt with by other means to be determined by the Executive Pro-Vice-Chancellor, which could include specific undertakings or conditions, but that there is no immediate need for a Fitness to Practise Panel hearing - (iii) That there is a case for the matter to be referred for further consideration by a Fitness to Practise Panel.
+- (i) That there is no case to be taken forward, in which case the student will be informed that no further action will be taken - (ii) That there is a case for matters to be dealt with by other means to be determined by the Executive Pro-Vice-Chancellor, which could include specific undertakings or conditions, but that there is no immediate need for a Fitness to Practise Panel hearing - (iii) That there is a case for the matter to be referred for further consideration by a Fitness to Practise Panel.